The novel is a pack of lies hounding the truth. Carlos Fuentes

 A pistol, in profile against his chest, moving now, turning, the barrel coming round, …

-Robert has no time to think, perseverate, argue, read, seek counsel, weigh emotion with logic.
-How would the women of the Southland judge Robert, and for that matter, how would Darla?
+Robert hasn’t time to think, to perseverate, argue, read, seek counsel, weigh emotion with logic.
+He places himself between the gun and his people.